lelloc/doc-admin/content/otrs-group-services/support-data-collector.rst

 The screen contains several sections.
 Each section has some entries with a traffic light, that indicates the following:

-- Gray LED means information, just display a value.
+- Gray LED means information, just displays a value.
 - Green LED means OK, the entry has a good value.
 - Yellow LED means notification, you have to check the value, but it is not an error.
 - Red LED means error, you have to do something to solve the issue.